Eponym

-An eponym is a person, a place, or a thing after whom or which someone or something is, or is believed to be, named.
-The adjectives which are derived from the word eponym include eponymous and eponymic.
+An eponym is a noun after which or for which someone or something is named.
+Adjectives derived from the word eponym include eponymous and eponymic.

+Eponyms are commonly used for time periods, places, innovations, biological nomenclature, astronomical objects, works of art and media, and tribal names.
+Various orthographic conventions are used for eponyms.

 Usage of the word

-The term eponym functions in multiple related ways, all based on an explicit relationship between two named things.
-A person, place, or thing named after a particular person share an eponymous relationship.
-In this way, Elizabeth I of England is the eponym of the Elizabethan era.
-When Henry Ford is referred to as "the eponymous founder of the Ford Motor Company", his surname "Ford" serves as the eponym.
-The term also refers to the title character of a fictional work (such as Rocky Balboa of the Rocky film series), as well as to self-titled works named after their creators (such as the album The Doors by the band the Doors).
+The term eponym functions in multiple related ways, all based on an explicit relationship between named people, places or things.
+Eponym refers to a person, a place or a thing for which someone or something is named; or that someone or something.
+Such things share an eponymous relationship.
+In this way, Elizabeth I of England is the eponym of the Elizabethan era, but the Elizabethan era can also be referred to as the eponym of Elizabeth I of England.
+Eponyms may be named for things or places, for example 10 Downing Street, a building named after its street address.
+Adjectives and verbs may be eponyms, for example bowdlerize.

+Adjectives derived from the word eponym include eponymous and eponymic.
+When Henry Ford is referred to as "the eponymous founder of the Ford Motor Company", his surname "Ford" and the name of the motor company have an eponymous relationship.
+The word "eponym" can also refer to the title character of a fictional work (such as Rocky Balboa of the Rocky film series), as well as to self-titled works named after their creators (such as the album The Doors by the band the Doors).

 Walt Disney created the eponymous Walt Disney Company, with his name similarly extended to theme parks such as Walt Disney World.
-Medical eponymous terms are often called medical eponyms although that usage is deprecable.
+Medical eponymous terms are often called medical eponyms, although that usage is deprecable.